 Press Ctrl+space to display a list of suggestions based on what is written in the Code Editor.
 Select a completion or continue typing, suggested completions narrow down as more is typed.

-issue is commonly passed in the script binding.
+event is avaliable in the 'Event Listener' binding.

 |Click the question mark icon below the script to see binding variables.|